 "We’re not going to be for everyone," admitted Govier.
 "But we’re confident we’ll appeal to like-minded comms and marketing directors who want to adapt positively to the way the world is now."

 So far, Blurred has announced one client.
-Last week it helped launch StockX – the world’s first 'stock market things' – in Europe.
+Last week it helped launch StockX – the world’s first 'stock market of things' – in Europe.
 The two-year-old, billion-dollar business counts musician Eminem, model and entrepreneur, Karlie Kloss and actor Mark Wahlberg among its investors.
 The retained account was won following a five-way competitive pitch.

 Blurred will work a brief spanning corporate comms, mainstream consumer PR, as well as targeted the specialist ‘sneakerhead’ community.